bmsbharathi/chat-with-bharathi/README.md

 # chat-with-bharathi
-A chat app built with react and firebase
+A chat app built with react and Firebase.